Bounds on the Minkowski constants and a function involving $\varphi$: Introduction

+If an upper bound on $[L:F]$ is all that is needed, one should use bounds due to R\'emond \cite{Remond}.
+In the case where the varieties are the same and have dimension $s$, he shows that $[L:F]\leq 2\alpha(s)6^{s-1}s!$, where $\alpha(2)=2,\alpha(4)=5,\alpha(6)=7/6$, and $\alpha(s)=1$ otherwise.
+This is best possible; for any $s$, the upper bound is achieved for some choice of variety.
+Additionally, the asymptotic behaviour of this bound is immediately clear.
+He provides a similar result for the more general case where the varieties are not the same.

-In Section \ref{sec:3}, we examine $\Phi(n)$.
-In \cite{Ozeki2024}, Ozeki proves that $\Phi(n)\leq 6n$ for odd $n$; we show that the constant $6$ cannot be improved.
+In \cite{Ozeki2024}, Ozeki studies the dimension of $p$-primary torsion subgroups of Mordell--Weil groups of CM abelian varieties over certain infinite extensions of $p$-adic fields, obtained by adjoining a $p$-adic field and the Lubin--Tate extension of another $p$-adic field.
+To do this, he makes use of $H(n)$, and the function $\Phi(n)$, which is defined in the following way: We examine $\Phi(n)$ in Section \ref{sec:3}.
+Ozeki proves that $\Phi(n)\leq 6n$ for odd $n$; we show that the constant $6$ cannot be improved.
 Finally, we give explicit upper bounds on $\Phi(n)$ that are valid for even $n$.